knoppys/knoppys-elegant-emails/README.md

+V6.1
+Updated the colour of hte header text in the email body.

 V5.8
 Removed the price option in function meta_class() as it was spitting out some extra code above the property table.